chaplyk/carrotproxy-docs/pages/03.configure/03.AndroidTV/02.carrotproxy-android-app-on-tv/default.md

 Also, if changing DNS has caused issues with other applications on your TV, you can use App Filter feature on CarrotProxy Android App to restrict/allow only specific apps.

+The other great feature is automatic whitelist of your public IP address in CarrotProxy account if it changes.

 Here are the steps how to install CarrotProxy App on AndroidTV:

 1. [Download](https://www.carrotproxy.com/downloads/bin/android/com.carrotproxy.dns_1.0.0_e59cbbb-pure-release.apk) .apk with the latest version of CarrotProxy Android App to your TV and install it.